CPA-wrk/BAQM/README.md

 - `stat_desc()` - a function to produce descriptive statistics for data frames
-- `sumry.lm()` - a function to summarize linear model results
+- `summary.lm()` - a function to summarize linear model results
 - `lm_plot.4way()` - a function to produce diagnostic plots for linear models
-- `sumry.regsubsets()` - a function to format a “best subsets” regression analysis
+- `print.summary.regsubsets()` - a function to format a “best subsets” report created by the `regsubsets` function from the leaps package

 ## Installation